Key Ingredients

 The full recipe with measurements is in the recipe card below.

-Step 1: Warm the coconut oil in a wok over medium heat.
-Add garlic, ginger, and curry paste.
-Cook for 1 minute.
+Step 1: Warm the coconut oil in a preheated wok over medium heat.
+Add the garlic, ginger, and curry paste.
+Sauté for 1 minute.

-Step 2: Stir in the chicken and cook until the color changes, then add ⅓ of a can of coconut milk, carrots, and potatoes.
-Simmer for 5 minutes.
+Step 2: Add the chicken and cook until the color changes.
+Then, stir in ⅓ of a can of coconut milk and the carrots and potatoes.
+Cook for 5 minutes on medium heat.

-Step 3: Add the rest of the coconut milk from the can and the Thai basil leaves.
-Increase the heat to bring the mixture to a boil.
-Then, reduce the heat and simmer for 10-15 minutes until the potatoes are fork-tender.
+Step 3: Add the remaining coconut milk from the first can.
+Increase to medium-high heat and bring the mixture to a boil.
+Reduce the heat and gently simmer for 10-15 minutes until the potatoes are fork-tender.

-Step 4: Remove the pan from heat and stir in the second can of coconut milk and the fish sauce.
-Garnish with more Thai basil, Thai chili peppers, and serve with jasmine rice.
+Step 4: Remove the pan from heat and stir in the second can of coconut milk (if using) and the fish sauce.
+Garnish the curry with Thai basil leaves, and enjoy!

 Expert Tips

-- Bloom the yellow curry paste to draw out the flavors by sautéing it in the wok before adding the other ingredients for the curry.
+- Bloom the paste.
+Enhance the flavor of yellow curry paste by sautéing it in a hot wok with aromatics before adding the chicken, vegetables, and coconut milk.

 Serving Suggestions

-- Refrigerate: Curry tastes even better the next day.
-Store the leftovers in an airtight container for 3-4 days.
+- Refrigerate: Curry tastes even better the next day, making it perfect for weekly meal prep.
+Store leftovers in an airtight container for 3-4 days.

 - Freeze: Let the dish cool and transfer it to a freezer-safe container or bag.
 Thai yellow chicken curry freezes for 4-6 months.